laudebugs/articles/GithubGraphQL.md

-# How To: User your Repo as a Database with the Github GraphQL API
+# How To: Use your Repo as a Database with the Github GraphQL API

 > You can sort of use your Github repository as a database for your blog posts by leveraging the Github [Graph QL API](https://docs.github.com/en/graphql) 😱.